wq/itertable/docs/parsers.md

 `parse_row(row)` | Convert the given row object into a dict, usually by mapping the column header to the value in each cell `get_value(cell)` | Retrieve the actual value from the cell.

 The methods listed above are called in turn by `parse()`, which is defined by `WorkbookParser`.
-Working implementations of the methods are defined in `ExcelParser`.
+Working implementations of the methods are defined in `ExcelParser` and `OldExcelParser`.

 [itertable.parsers]: https://github.com/wq/itertable/blob/master/itertable/parsers/
 [itertable.parsers.base]: https://github.com/wq/itertable/blob/master/itertable/parsers/base.py